-Firm and decisive action has been taken by the University to ensure compliance with ESFA funding rules in relation to apprenticeship provision and to address concerns highlighted in the 2020 Ofsted inspection.
-This has included putting in place a new management team with a strong track record in managing apprenticeship programmes; reviewing the entire learner journey; putting in place training to ensure leaders, managers and teams have a sound understanding of all components of an apprenticeship; and ensuring robust senior leader oversight through strengthened governance arrangements.
+Firm and decisive action has been taken by the University to ensure compliance with ESFA funding rules.
+This has included putting in place a new management team with a strong track record in managing apprenticeship programmes; reviewing the entire learner journey; putting in place training to ensure leaders, managers and teams have a sound understanding of the funding rules and any successive changes; the creation of 'at risk' meetings to closely oversee learner progress; and ensuring robust senior leader oversight through strengthened governance arrangements.
+Mock audits have been undertaken and resulting robust action plans put in place to mitigate risks.

-In the event that ESFA funding is withdrawn, the University will take all reasonable steps to minimise the resultant disruption to affected apprentices and employers by adhering to all requirements outlined in the ESFA funding agreements, including:
+In the event that ESFA funding is withdrawn, the University will take all reasonable steps to minimise the resultant disruption to affected apprentices and employers by adhering to all requirements outlined in the ESFA guidance for providers on termination of ESFA funding agreements, including: